-Jeff Michalowski is an experienced appellate advocate and trial lawyer who helps Fortune 500 businesses, universities and public entities navigate legal challenges at all levels of the state and federal judiciary.
+Jeff Michalowski, a certified appellate specialist, is an experienced advocate who helps Fortune 500 businesses, universities and public entities navigate legal challenges at all levels of the state and federal judiciary.
 He has authored over 50 briefs and argued over a dozen cases in the courts of appeal.
-With deep roots in employment law, class actions and civil rights — he authored multiple chapters of the leading treatise on California employment law and teaches civil rights law – he has tried cases to defense verdicts in both state and federal courts.
-Jeff focuses on:
+He also handles high stakes trial court litigation in civil rights and constitutional cases.
+Jeff’s areas of focus include:

 - Appellate practice

 Clients come to Jeff with their most unique and challenging cases and appeals, and rely on his strategic vision and his distinctive writing to help achieve their goals.

 Jeff is national vice-chair of the firm’s Appellate Group.
 He teaches civil rights law, has authored several chapters of the leading treatise on California employment law and serves on the editorial board of a forthcoming book on California employment litigation.